‘Why we became volunteers!’

 How can you #inspiregirls?

-Get involved with our brand new recruitment campaign this National Youth Work Week and spread the word about how fun and rewarding volunteering is.
+Get involved with our recruitment campaign and spread the word about how fun and rewarding volunteering is.
 From recruitment evenings to setting up stalls, find out you can help empower the next generation of girls and young women today.